 We offer Orientation & Mobility training to ensure safe travel, which includes training in how to use public transportation.
 These services are provided in collaboration with the Seattle Lighthouse for the Blind.
 Students also attend regular community activities as a part of their leadership and self advocacy training.

 Coming to Stay with Tc

 While enrolled in the program, the student might have the opportunity to live a DeafBlind roommate in an apartment and together, learning to cook, do chorus, do laundry, and share responsibilities as tenants.
-However, most students will be housing in the community at an apartment in the city of Seattle.
-With average cost of renting in Seattle around $1,300/month (including utilities and water) we do attempt to find the best rates, close proximity to public transportation and grocery stores.
-The living situation varies highly depending on individuals needs and availability at the time of training.
+Accommodations vary depending on the individual's needs and availability at the time of training.